isomerpages/moe-marisstellahigh/_cca/CCA (Primary)/Rockwall Climbing.md

 **The Rockwall Climbing CCA aims to:**

 *   Provide a platform for Marists to constantly grow their physical and mental strength;
-*   Develop team spirit and resilience through vigorous training required to compete in an extreme sport; and
-*   Develop team spirit and resilience through vigorous training required to compete in an extreme sport.
+*   Inculcate good sportsmanship and values of team spirit, discipline and resilience through vigorous training required to compete in an extreme sport